DawievLill/DataScience-871/content/python/python-basics.md

 We will start with some of the basics which you have already covered with Nico Katzke in the first part of the course.
 This section is self-study and just gives an idea of the fundamental concepts like variables, data-types, functions, control flow and so forth.
 The primary source for most of the material is [`Think Python`](http://greenteapress.com/thinkpython2/html/index.html).
 If you want to continue working exclusively with `R` that is completely acceptable.
 I will often include the `R` and `Julia` code so that you can compare across languages.

-In the context of economics, there is no better resource than the `QuantEcon` page to get started, which can be found [here](https://python.quantecon.org/).
+In the context of economics, there is no better resource than the [`QuantEcon`](https://python.quantecon.org/) page to get started.
 Kevin Sheppard at Oxford also provides a [complete set of notes](https://www.kevinsheppard.com/files/teaching/python/notes/python_introduction_2020.pdf) that are appropriate for economics.
 In addition to QuantEcon and Kevin Sheppard's notes, I will also be referencing [`Think Python`](http://greenteapress.com/thinkpython2/html/index.html), [`Composing Programs`](https://composingprograms.com/) and the [`Python Data Science Handbook`](https://github.com/jakevdp/PythonDataScienceHandbook).
 These resources cover the topics in much more detail than I will attempt to do here, so if you want to find out more I suggest you read through those.

 ## Basics